 A concept note placed before the UN Security Council at the meeting and which was prepared by the President of Togo, who held the 15-nation body's presidency for the month noted that "there have been flagrant innovations in the West African criminal markets".
-This was attributed to "the revenues of criminal service providers - arms traffickers, document forgers, pharmaceutical and DVD counterfeiters, couriers and protection providers - intertwine with the transatlantic cocaine trade and other forms of lawless activities in the region18".
-Significantly, the note to the Council observed that "it appears that the underlying problem is not geographical but rather one of governance19".
+This was attributed to "the revenues of criminal service providers - arms traffickers, document forgers, pharmaceutical

+Significantly, the note to the Council observed that "it appears that the underlying problem is not geographical but rather one of governance 19".
 The UN Secretary-General was reported as recommending to the Council that "The Governments of the region would need the support of regional organisations and the wider international community to build and sustain the required capacity in information-sharing, prevention, investigation, law enforcement and border management".
-He advocated that the support "should unfold in parallel with creating alternative sustainable livelihoods and addressing the challenges of poverty, human insecurity and underdevelopment20".
-He also identified a major dimension of organised crime in West Africa, as the growing maritime-related organised crime such as piracy and the use of vessels for "drug trafficking, illicit fishing, illicit toxic waste dumping, and illegal or clandestine immigration or migration21".
+He advocated that the support "should unfold in parallel with creating alternative sustainable livelihoods and addressing the challenges of poverty, human insecurity and underdevelopment".
+He also identified a major dimension of organised crime in West Africa, as the growing maritime-related organised crime such as piracy and the use of vessels for "drug trafficking, illicit fishing, illicit toxic waste dumping, and illegal or clandestine immigration or migration".